paigeweber13/multi-part-print-cost/sprints.md

    - [x] test the exe
    - [x] fix loading gif
    - [x] make cancel button work
-   - [ ] find out why that one window is just hanging out when it's supposed to be closed?
+   - [x] find out why that one window is just hanging out when it's supposed to be closed?

+I'm ready to release for this sprint, but it is too late to decide how to package this thing tonight.
+I'll do that tomorrow.
+Code is done though!

 ### Stretch:
  - [ ] make build file for pyinstaller, add external files so that they get built into the .exe